EswarAdithya011/Digital-Alarm-Clock/README.md

    - Add the compiled `.sof` file and click **Start** to program the FPGA.

-By following these steps, you will have successfully set up and programmed the Digital Alarm Clock on your FPGA development board.

 ## Usage

 To effectively utilize the Digital Alarm Clock on your FPGA development board, follow these steps: